puppetlabs/puppet-docs/source/puppet/latest/man/agent.md

 <p>Note that any Puppet setting that's valid in the configuration file is also a
 valid long argument.
 For example, 'server' is a valid setting, so you can specify '--server <var>servername</var>' as an argument.
-Boolean settings translate into '--setting' and '--no-setting' pairs.</p>
+Boolean settings accept a '--no-' prefix to turn off a behavior, translating into '--setting' and '--no-setting' pairs, such as <code>--daemonize</code> and <code>--no-daemonize</code>.</p>

 <p>See the configuration file documentation at
 https://puppet.com/docs/puppet/latest/configuration.html for the